LeusteanAndrei/UnityProject/README.md

 sound bar - how loud the player is, gets higher when dropping objects

 enemy - has a radius and moves towards the player, no collision effects implemented yet

+### Reviews

+The reports for the sprints can be found in PDF format in the RapoarteSprints folder.